Welcome to NNY Eats! Your local guide to the best eats in the North Country!

 Click below for locations, history, menus and more!

-Hungry?
+the Grille at Hilton Garden Inn – Hungry?
 We’ve got you covered at the Grille at Hilton Garden Inn with tasty cooked-to-order breakfast and a seasonal menu of flatbreads and favorites galore, like our mouthwatering Mobley burger.
-Or relax and unwind with a drink at our full bar, and enjoy some light bites while you’re at it.
-Enjoy!

-Watertown Jean’s Beans was established at its current location of 259 Eastern Boulevard in 1953.
-It has been owned and operated by the same family (Fuller-Bowman) since its opening.
-Jean’s Beans is famous for its fish fry, freshly made salads, rolls, doughnuts and, of course, baked beans.
+Jean’s Beans – Jean’s Beans is famous for its fish fry, freshly made salads, rolls, doughnuts and, of course, baked beans.
 Every item is prepared on the premises and made fresh daily, with no preservatives.

-On December 22, 1982, our doors opened… and the curious came in.
+Wing Wagon – On December 22, 1982, our doors opened… and the curious came in.
 Our wings are still the same as that opening day in 1982, still the same sauce recipe, still the same great taste and quality that people grew to love and remember.
-And we know that for sure – because folks tell us all the time.

-Wood Boat Brewery is a microbrewery located in Clayton, New York along the St. Lawrence River in the Thousand Islands.
+Wood Boat Brewery – Wood Boat Brewery is a microbrewery located in Clayton, along the St. Lawrence River.
 We are conveniently located a few blocks from the downtown business district and next to the Antique Boat Museum.